-3.3.12.4.
+3.4.12.5.
 Publicising the award of the contract

-Regardless of the type of procedure, the Contracting Authority informs candidates and tenderers of decisions reached concerning the award of the contract as soon as possible, including the grounds for any decision not to award a contract.
+Regardless of the type of procedure, the contracting authority informs candidates and tenderers of decisions reached concerning the award of the contract as soon as possible, including the grounds for any decision not to award a contract.

-Once the contract has been signed the Contracting Authority is responsible for drafting the award notice without delay using the template in Annex B14 and for submitting it for publication on the EuropeAid website and in the Official Journal to the European Commission in electronic form (see publication guidelines in Annex A11e).
+Once the contract has been signed the contracting authority is responsible for drafting the award notice without delay using the template in Annex B14 and for submitting it for publication on the website of DG International Cooperation and Development and in the Official Journal of the European Union in electronic form (see publication guidelines in Annex A11e).
 If necessary, the contracting authority must arrange simultaneous local publication in any other appropriate media directly.

-The award notice shall be published if the value of the contract is above international thresholds (> EUR 300.000), unless the contract was declared secret (and the secrecy is still relevant at the time of the award) or where the performance of the contract must be accompanied by special security measures, or when the protection of the essential interests of the European Union, or the partner country so requires, and where the publication of the award notice is deemed not to be appropriate.
+The award notice must be published if the value of the contract is above international thresholds (> EUR 300 000), unless the contract was declared secret (and the secrecy is still relevant at the time of the award) or where the performance of the contract must be accompanied by special security measures, or when the protection of the essential interests of the European Union, or the partner country so requires, and where the publication of the award notice is deemed not to be appropriate.

 In addition the contracting authority must record all statistical information concerning the procurement procedure including the contract value, the names of the other tenderers and the successful tenderer.

-See section 2.9.
+See Section 2.10.

-3.3.13.
+3.4.13.
 Provision and replacement of experts